tjd1234/cmpt120fall2022/lectures/lecture14/lecture14notes.md

 ### while Loops

-A Python while-loop repeats a block of code until some condition is `False`.
+A Python **while-loop** repeats a block of code as long as some given condition is `True`.
 For example, this prints the numbers from 1 to 5:

 ```python
 i = 0